gamesbook/pyprototypr/docs/customised_shapes.rst

         notch will start
       - *notch_Y* - the distance from the corner in the Y-direction where the notch will start
-      - *notch_corners* - the specific corners of the rectangle where the notchj will be applied
+      - *notch_corners* - the specific corners of the rectangle where the notch will be applied
 ===== ======

 ===== ======